Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 12.0 Analysis Results and Details

-To ensure the latest analysis results are always displayed, RocSlope2 automatically computes an analysis whenever an input data is entered or modified in a dialog and Apply or OK is clicked.
+To ensure the latest analysis results are always displayed, RocSlope2 automatically computes an analysis whenever input data is entered or modified in a dialog and Apply or OK is clicked.

 The primary result from a RocSlope2 Deterministic analysis is the Factor of Safety.